What we learned from week 3 of the NFL season

 Ravens 19, Lions 17: The kicker matters.
 Justin Tucker’s game-winning, 66-yard field goal showed him to be perhaps the most clutch kicker of his generation.
 But let’s not forget what set off the longest kick in NFL history: Lamar Jackson’s 36-yard strike to Sammy Watkins on fourth and -19 from his 16-yard line.

 Cardinals 31, Jaguars 19: It was not beautiful.
 A 68-yard field-goal effort by the Cardinals, miserably, backfired, as a 109-yard touchdown return.
 But Arizona certainly lacked an ugly win last season.
-Now that they’re 3-0 for the first time since 2015, they shouldn’t apologize.
+Now that the Cardinals lead 3-0 for the first time since 2015, they should not apologize.

-Saint 28, Patriot 13: If Mack Jones needs to throw 51 times per game like Sunday, the Patriots won’t win much.
+Saint 28, Patriot 13: If Mack Jones needs to throw 51 times per game like on Sunday, the Patriots aren’t going to win much.
 The play’s script took off at home away from New England and, of course, Jamis Winston only supplied the kind of touchdown passes he could.

 Falcon 17, Giants 14: The good news: Saxon Barkley scores his first touchdown since 2019.
 The Bad: Everything else.
 Barkley managed 3.2 yards per carry against the hapless Falcons, Daniel Jones was average and the Giants are 0-3.